mcapuccini/spark-on-slurm/README.md

     sbatch -A <your_project_id> examples/spark-pi.sh

 ##Examples
-For usage please refer to the example directory in this repository.
+For usage please refer to the examples directory in this repository.